jbroadway/elefant-updates/README.md

 ## How to update for new releases

-First, make sure you've updated `conf/version.php` and pushed the change to GitHub.
+First, make sure you've updated `conf/version.php` and `composer.json` and pushed the changes to GitHub.

 Next, tag the release on GitHub under Releases with a writeup of the changes.